isaacnmm/pestpolicy-hugo2XX/content/posts/how-high-can-fleas-jump/index.md

 So,
 *how high can fleas jump? *
 **Fleas can jump a maximum of **
-**7 inches (18�cm) vertically and 13 inches (33�cm) horizontally (an average 40 - 99 times of the flea's body length) - it's only second to **
+**7 inches (18cm) vertically and 13 inches (33cm) horizontally (an average 40 - 99 times of the flea's body length) - it's only second to **
 **froghopper.
 Its hind-most pair of legs are significantly adapted in jumping.
-Here's how to tell if you have a flea problem.�**
+Here's how to tell if you have a flea problem.**
 ## How High Can Fleas Jump?

 The fleas's legs are long and appropriately build for jumping.
 The bug provides a forceful and quick jump - it wont depend on power from directly from its muscles but on the energy stored in the